YuanArib/invitation_app/README.md

 <h2>How do I run this?</h2>

-- First create python venv in the root directory (invitation_app), then activate it How to do it:
+- First create python venv in the root directory (invitation_app), then activate it<br>
+    How to do it:
     - Create python env with `python -m venv {venv_name}
     - On Unix based OS (Linux and MacOS), activate it using the bash shell with: source /path/to/venv/bin/activate. (you usually need sudo)